Skip to Main Content

 About the OER Award Program

-The MSU Libraries' OER Program provides incentives for instructors interested in adopting, adapting, or creating OER as an alternative to traditional textbooks and a pathway to increasing student success.
-For more information, please visit the OER Program web site.
+To encourage the use, adaptation, and creation of openly licensed learning materials, Michigan State University Libraries is pleased to announce that applications are open for the 2025-26 OER Awards.
+This program provides incentives for instructors interested in adopting, adapting, or creating OER as an alternative to traditional textbooks and a pathway to increasing student success.

 Award applicants are strongly encouraged to meet with Linda Miles, OER Librarian, for a one-on-one project consultation before preparing your application.